habibrosyad/sapper-rollup-css-issue/README.md

 main.2065939480.css
 ```

-This is not ideal if some route has a conflicting styles with the others.
-In this repro it might be not noticeable, but in a bigger project this behaviour might not be desired.
-Previously you can load the only necessary CSSes required for the current route, while in the case with rollup 2 all of those CSS bundled together into a single file.
+It is not ideal if some routes have conflicting styles with the others.
+In this repro it might be not too noticeable, but in a bigger project this behaviour might not be desired (I've experienced this in my own project).
+Previously you can load the only necessary CSSes required for the current route, while in the case with rollup 2 all of those CSS bundled together into a single file (no matther what route you're in).